rails postgresql

 WHERE team_id = teams.id

-ORDER BY created_at ASC LIMIT :limit
+ORDER BY created_at DESC LIMIT :limit

 ) AS selected_memberships ON TRUE